Skip to main content

 png

-Now we will get several properties of the individual trees will be used as predictor variables.
+Now collect several properties of the individual trees that will be used as predictor variables.

 #Get the properties of each segment